Success! TRAVEL24 has been applied to your cart.

 This explains why coconut oil and vegetable fats like olive oil may aggravate or worsen your seborrheic dermatitis.

 On the other hand, MCT oil is primarily rich in capric and caprylic fatty acids, which do not contain more than 11 carbon atoms per chain.
 As a result, MCT oil is much less likely to feed the fungus responsible for seborrheic dermatitis.
-In contrast, its antifungal properties may confer several benefits in terms of seborrheic dermatitis treatment.
+In contrast, its antifungal properties may confer several benefits in terms of seborrheic dermatitis management.

 In addition to this, those with dry skin may also benefit from MCT oil as it may help improve hydration and fortify the skin barrier.